rockmonkey4004/rockmonkey4004.github.io/_posts/2020-04-02-thurs-try-something-new.md

 alt:
 image:
 description: Tip Thursdays are about making small changes for a significant impact down the road.
 Trying something new does not have to be huge.
 It can be a small change, or a small step.
-tags:   [ Thursday, Social-Media, Mindfulness ]
+tags: tip-thursday social-media mindfulness
 comments: true
+permalink:
 ---
 We all have more time on our hands then we know what to do with.
 I am choosing to look at this time as a gift and prioritize things I wanted to try.